alejosimon/singleton/README.md

 What is "PHP Abstract Singleton" pattern?
 -------------------------------

-PHP Abstract Singleton is an implementation of the patron "singleton" to turn any class as a singleton, so as the delegate constructor parameters is transparently.
+Is an abstract implementation of the pattern "singleton" to turn any class to as "singleton", so as the delegate constructor parameters are transparently.

 ------------
 Requirements